 Undergraduate students interested in nursing are eligible for membership in The University of Texas Nursing Students Association.
 Through the association, nursing students are represented on campus committees and in campus activities involving all students.
-The local association is affiliated with the Texas Nursing Students' Association and the National Student Nurse Association.
-In addition, students can join the Longhorn Association for Men in Nursing, the African American Nursing Students Association, the Hispanic Nursing Students Association, Nurses Christian Fellowship, and the Student Community of Asian Nurses.

 Qualified students in the School of Nursing are also eligible for membership in Epsilon Theta Chapter of Sigma Theta Tau International Honor Society of Nursing.